About the club and its fans

 With the chant „God Save TeBe“, which has become a regular on the TeBe terraces, the fans display their unshakeable love for TeBe.
 In the dark but recent past, when it looked as though only divine intervention could save TeBe, this chant became more like a prayer for the long-suffering TeBe fans.
 Clearly the footballing gods were convinced…

-A good hundred years ago, when TeBe was formed near Hackscher Markt by twelve sport enthusiasts, the chants were surely quite different.
-Their emotions and attitudes towards this unique club, however, were not very much different from those of today's fans, and it was through this enthusiasm that TeBe became one of the big players in Berlin football.
+In the beginning of the 20th century, when TeBe was formed near Hackscher Markt by twelve sport enthusiasts, the chants were surely quite different.
+Their emotions and attitudes towards this unique club, however, were not very much different from those of today’s fans, and it was through this enthusiasm that TeBe became one of the big players in Berlin football.
 Over the following decade, there were numerous legendary matches as TeBe battled it out with Hertha BSC for supremacy in Berlin.
 Many famous names were part of this era: Hanne Sobeck for Hertha, and Hanne Berndt, Fritz Wilde, Sepp Herberger for the Veilchen, to name but a few.
-Hertha had their noses in front at certain points, but TeBe certainly gave as good as they got, particularly in the TeBe "Golden Era", the 1950s.
-However when the Bundesliga was formed, TeBe had weakened both on and off the pitch, allowing Hertha to be Berlin's representative in the new league.
-Since then, TeBe have never managed to break Hertha's supremacy in Berlin.
+Hertha had their noses in front at certain points, but TeBe certainly gave as good as they got, particularly in the TeBe „Golden Era“, the 1950s.
+However when the Bundesliga was formed, TeBe had weakened both on and off the pitch, allowing Hertha to be Berlin’s representative in the new league.
+Since then, TeBe have never managed to break Hertha’s supremacy in Berlin.

 And so, TeBe fans from any era have something in common – the fighting spirit, the regrouping after failure.
 For many years the team was a major player in German football, regularly qualifying for the later stages of competitions, although never usually progressing further than the quarterfinals.
 There were two promotions to the Bundesliga, unfortunately both were followed by immediate relegations.
 The promotion playoffs for the second Bundesliga were also regularly a source of misery for Veilchen fans, almost all of whom have shed countless tears from the team as, again and again, their dreams are shattered.